UF-Design-Build-Fly/MultidisciplinaryDesignOptimization/README.md

 Sensitivity_Analysis_2020.m is included for reference but is no longer functional folder structure.
 Sensitivity_Analysis.m is the main project file that outlines the necessary computations.
 It is actively maintained and will be updated as empirical data is gathered to improve the estimations.

  TODO:
-* Update Motorspreadsheet (Rerun script, recreate spreadsheet, convert to .mat file)
+* Update Motorspreadsheet (Rerun script, recreate spreadsheet, convert to .mat file) update estimated weight to be in pounds
 * remove reassignment of numPowerSystems
 * Naming Convention Stuff
   * functions should be CapitalCapital
   * variables should be lowercaseCapital
   * functions should probably contain a verb
-  * variables try not to abbreviate but abbreviate number -> num generate -> gen
+  * variables try not to abbreviate but abbreviate number -> num generate -> gen calculate -> calc
 * Have Haris look at wingData
 * Examine empennageClass, empennage, performanceClass, landingGear, findTotalWeight, GenVelocityTest, TakeoffChecker, mission2score, mission3score
 * spanFailCount may have to be changed to something else or removed
-* why is wheel surface area /144
 * whats happening with surface area(wheel surface area to be exact)
 * %TODO: calculate fuselage size based on number of passengers
 * TODO: Add lift from fuselage???